Professional Development Course Catalog

 36 Hours – 3 “P” credits

 Explore the outdoors and learn some basic botanical concepts at the Queens Botanical Garden this summer!
 Learn about botany and ecology via hands-on, interdisciplinary activities.
 This P-credit, educator class includes garden-based explorations, classroom sessions, and a few walking trips.
-The course is imbued with various common core-aligned activities as well as formative assessments and addresses a number of Danielson’s criteria.
-New York City teachers may register for P-credits by visiting www.schools.nyc.gov/Teachers/aspdp.
-The course fee includes a $250 registration and materials fee and a $125 dollar ASPDP fee.
+The course is imbued with various common core-aligned activities as well as formative assessments and addresses a number of Danielson’s competencies.
+New York City teachers may register for P-credits by visiting https://www.nycenet.edu/aspdp.
+The course fee includes a $200 registration and materials fee (does not include $125 ASPDP fee).

 The Waste Stream